 Mr. Levy received a degree in Management from the University of Illinois, after which he served as a United States Army Officer specializing in Food Service in the Far East He was one of the first hotel executives to be certified as a CHA [Certified Hotel Administrator].

-Brian Margulis, MCFE, adjunct professor, teaches managerial accounting, cost control and restaurant management at undergraduate and graduate levels.
+Brian Margulis, MCFE, adjunct professor since 1996, teaches managerial accounting, cost control and restaurant management at undergraduate and graduate levels.

 A member of the International Foodservice Executives Association and past Chapter President for the Illinois Restaurant Association, Brian is an operations specialist with extensive experience in single and multi-unit management.
 Margulis has been a valuable resource to organizations looking for turnaround, sales improvement, growth and expansion and new business development.